ETA (and More) Coming to Dynamic Search Ads

 The central theme to Google’s update is specificity: all three changes will give advertisers a better handle on the quality of both targeting and ad creative.

-Whether you use DSA to wrangle a gang of products or your sprawling site architecture into a coherent, profitable AdWords strategy, the addition of page feeds, ETA, and quality enhancements should have you laughing all the way to the bank.
+Whether you use DSA to wrangle a gang of products or your sprawling site architecture into a coherent, profitable Google Ads (formerly known as Google AdWords) strategy, the addition of page feeds, ETA, and quality enhancements should have you laughing all the way to the bank.

 Dynamic Search Ads Improvement #1: Page Feeds